 LOST AND FOUND

 We do everything we can to help your camper keep track of his/her belongings.
 To assist us in this effort, please label all of your camper’s belongings.
-Even so, despite our best efforts, we are left with quite a number of unclaimed lost and found items each week.
+Despite our best efforts, we are left with quite a number of unclaimed lost and found items each week.

 During the camp session, Lost and Found items are gathered on the porch of the Dining Hall.
 Please talk with your child about checking the Lost and Found each day when he/she attends meals.
 We also recommend that parents check the Lost and Found tables set up at the lodge on closing day.

 We hold Lost and Found items for 2 weeks after which time they are taken to Goodwill.
 As stated on our application parent agreement, YMCA Camp Carson is not responsible for articles of clothing or personal belongings damaged or missing in transit, loss or theft.